Hubert van Zeller: Quotes

 "Now, hope starts off by knowing that life is going to be difficult.
 It admits that, without grace, perfection is miles out of reach.
 It faces the idea of failure.
 It sees how there are bound to be disappointments and temptations all along the line.
 But it just goes right on trusting.
 A person who is strong in this kind of hope looks upon everything that comes along—even mistakes and serious failures—as being a chance not to be missed."

 From The Mystery of Suffering: "The Christian ideal is shown to us in the garden of Gethsemane: our Lord asking that the suffering might pass from him, while at the same time being ready to bear it if this is the Father's will."

 From The Mystery of Suffering: "The saints flinch as instinctively as others when the cross comes along, but they do not allow their flinching to upset their perspectives."

 "All I can say is that had I been healthy all my life I would not have prayed [so well] or put myself in God's hands; and had I been better looking I would not have escaped situations which the more handsome of my friends got themselves involved in."

 When discussing people's fear of death with Ronald Knox: "One clings, and I can't think why.
 You would have thought anyone would prefer heaven to fruit juice."

+Republications of van Zeller's Books

+Several publishers have brought out new editions of van Zeller's writing since his death.
+Sophia Institute Press has republished Approach to Suffering under the title Suffering with a Purpose and Praying While You Work under the title Holiness for Housewives.
+Canadian based publisher Arouca Press released a new edition of Our Lady, A Presentation for Beginners in 2019.
+In 2022, Benedictine publishing house The Cenacle Press at Silverstream Priory began republishing a number of van Zeller's books in entirely re-formatted and fresh editions.
+Available world-wide, these were published with permission from Downside Abbey.

+The republications of van Zeller's books were hailed by media outlets such as Catholic Exchange, Catholic World Report, and Salvo magazine as sources of wisdom and helpful spiritual advice.

+The titles republished by The Cenacle Press are: